rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Worked on a 'benchmarking' C# application that covered what we learnt last year at uni.

 **Thoughts:** First day back, and my first class was programming!
 Even if this week was mostly revision, it's good to brush up on the syntax which I haven't touched for nearly 100 days

+## Day 96: 27 February, 2019

+**Today's Progress:** Continued work on yesterday's benchmarking application in C#

+**Thoughts:** My computer is starting to run really slow, and it's fighting me every step of the way for this application.
+It's hard to debug when I don't know if I'm waiting for the output to appear, or if there's a bug in my code causing nothing to happen.
+A bit sad that I'll probably need a new laptop soon.